KishoreV17/KishoreV17.github.io/index.md

 # GitHub Page - Kishore V

+## Welcome to the KishoreV17's homepage.

+### description: Owe it to the ASCII club of Amrita.

 **Hope i am doing things ryt**.

 *Bear with me for the rookie mistakes* :D

-title: Welcome to the KishoreV17's homepage.
-description: Owe it to the ASCII club of Amrita.